fucheng96/brain-tumor-detection/README.md

 ## Overview

-The main objective of this project is to create recommendation engine to recommend products to customers on the Brazilian E-Commerce platform [Olist](https://olist.com/pt-br/) using Collaborative Filtering.
-This is crucial to increase average spend of the customers and drive sales for the sellers and Olist itself.

-The dataset contains information of 100k orders from 2016 to 2018 such as order status, price, payment and freight performance to customer location, product attributes, etc.
+The main objective of this project is to accurately classify whether a brain tumor is present in MRI images.<br>

+3 Convolutional Neural Network models were developed:
+1. Self-Built CNN Model
+2. ResNet 50 Pre-trained (Transfer Learning)
+3. VGG16 Pre-trained (Transfer Learning)

+In the end, ranking of the models with accuracy on hold-out dataset is as follows:
+1. **Self-Built CNN Model - 86% accuracy**
+2. **VGG16 - 80% accuracy**
+3. **ResNet50 - 63% accuracy**

-More details can be found in the [Jupyter Notebook here](https://github.com/fucheng96/product-recommendation-engine/blob/main/product-recommendation-engine.ipynb).
+More details can be found in the [Jupyter Notebook here](https://github.com/fucheng96/brain-tumor-detection/blob/main/brain-tumor-detection.ipynb).

 ## Installation